-The Renewable Resource investment is held through a subsidiary of the Fund which is a private corporation.
+The Renewable Resource investment (the Fund) is held through a subsidiary of the Fund which is a private corporation.
 The Fund is an investment entity, and as such, does not consolidate the entities it controls.
-Instead, the interest in a subsidiary is classified as fair value through profit and loss, and measured at fair value.
+Instead, the interest in a subsidiary is classified as fair value through profit or loss, and measured at fair value.